 You are here

-From policy pieces, op-eds, new media appearances and the creation of the Global Migration Podcast Series, UBC Migration researchers have been active in their response to the novel coronavirus pandemic, bringing their insights and knowledge to the wider community.
+From policy pieces, op-eds, new media appearances and the creation of the Global Migration Podcast Series, UBC Centre for Migration Studies researchers have been active in their response to the novel coronavirus pandemic, bringing their insights and knowledge to the wider community.

 August 16, 2020: Amea Wilbur hosts episode of the Global Migration Podcast